Urban Ark – Manawa Taiao

 Te Wai Ōrea Education Programme

 Since 2023, Urban Ark has been offering its Te Wai Ōrea Education Programme to local schools.
-With initial funding from Waitematā Local Board and support from Albert-Eden Local Board we deliver sessions adapted to work with STEM curriculums at late Primary (Yr 5 & 6), Intermediate (Yr 7 & 8) and early Secondary (Yr 9 & 10) levels.
-Our experienced and qualified educators combine hands-on learning with a strong focus on environmental science and acknowledgement of mātauranga Māori:
+With ongoing funding from Waitematā Local Board and support from Albert-Eden Local Board we deliver sessions adapted to work with STEM curriculums at late Primary (Yr 5 & 6), Intermediate (Yr 7 & 8) and early Secondary (Yr 9 & 10) levels.
+Engagine with our educaiton programme over several years allows for a sequential progression of learning with students building their knowledge base.

 • Te Taiao – the environment